-Covered Health Services 1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Network Non-Network Acupuncture Services 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Ambulance Services Emergency Ambulance.
+Benefit Covered Health Services 1 (The Amount Payable by the Plan bases on Eligible Expenses) Network Non-Network Acupuncture Services 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Ambulance Services Emergency Ambulance.
 Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works.
 Non-Emergency Ambulance.
-Ground or Air Ambulance, as the Claims Administrator determines appropriate.
-Eligible Expenses for ground and Air Ambulance transport provided by a Non-Network provider will be determined as described in Section 3, How the Plan Works.
-Ground and/or Air Ambulance 80% after you meet the Annual Deductible Ground and/or Air Ambulance 80% after you meet the Annual Deductible Ground and/or Air Ambulance Same as Network Ground Ambulance 60% after you meet the Annual Deductible Cellular and Gene Therapy For Network Benefits, Cellular or Gene Therapy services must be received from a Designated Provider.
+Ground or Air Ambulance, as the Claims Ground and/or Air Ambulance 80% after you meet the Annual Deductible Ground and/or Air Ground and/or Air Ambulance Same as Network Ground Ambulance Administrator determines appropriate.
+Eligible Expenses for ground and Air Ambulance transport provided by a Non-Network provider will be determined as described in Section 3, How the Plan Works .
+Ambulance 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Cellular and Gene Therapy For Network Benefits, Cellular or Gene Therapy services must be received from a Designated Provider.
 Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
 Non-Network Benefits are not available.

 Benefit

-Covered Health Services 1 (The Amount Payable by the Plan bas
+Covered Health Services 1 (The Amount Payable by the Plan bas on Eligible Expenses)

 Network Non-Network

 Clinical Trials

 Benefits are available when the Covered Health Services are provided by either Network or non-Network providers.
 Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
 Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.

 Congenital Heart Disease (CHD) Surgeries

 Network and Non-Network Benefits under this section include only the inpatient facility charges for the congenital heart disease (CHD) surgery.
 Depending upon where the Covered Health Service is provided, Benefits for diagnostic services, cardiac catheterization and non-surgical management of CHD will be the same as those stated under each Covered Health Service category in this section.
 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible

 Dental Services - Accident Only

 80% after you meet the Annual Deductible Same as Network

 Diabetes Services

-Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes selfmanagement and training/diabetic eye examinations/foot care will be paid the Depending upon where the Covered Health Service is provided, Benefits for diabetes self- management and training/diabetic eye examinations/foot
+Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the